deepbsd/deepbsd.github.io/_posts/2021-09-23-Learning_Bash.markdown

 mastery.
 You're joining a group of geeks whose ancestry goes back to the 1960's, and perhaps even before, if you consider that UNIX didn't grow out of nothing.
-Learning the Bourne Again SHell will teach you long-standing principles that have served programmers, admins, and geeks well from when 64k was a lot of memory up until now, when 64k is hardly any memory.
+Learning the Bourne Again SHell will teach you long-standing principles that have served programmers, admins, and geeks well since before 64k was a lot of memory up until now.

 By the way, "UNIX" is a copyrighted product, but for many of us, "Unix" is a way of life.
 So I frequently use "Unix" to mean "Unix-like operating system" such as Linux.